What happens if you get in an accident without insurance?

 - Vehicle impounding: The officer who arrives on the scene may choose to tow and impound your vehicle if you were driving without insurance.

-- Fines: You may have to pay a fine if you were caught driving without insurance, which could be steep depending on the details of your accident.
+- Fines: You will most likely have to pay a fine if you are caught driving without insurance, which could be steep depending on the details of your accident.

-- Jail time: A first offense may not land you in jail, but multiple incidents of driving without insurance might increase the chances of jail time.
+- Jail time: A first offense may not land you in jail, but multiple incidents of driving without insurance might increase the chances of a jail sentence.

 - More expensive insurance: Insurance companies tend to view drivers who have caused accidents as higher risk.
 The same goes for those who have had a lapse in coverage.
 This means you’ll likely be paying higher premiums than the average driver pays for insurance.